Observability

 -

-The OpenTelemetry collector collects data from the service using OTLP (OpenTelemetry Protocol) over gRPC or HTTP.
+The OpenTelemetry collector collects data from the service using OTLP (OpenTelemetry Protocol).

 -